reagro/carob/README.md

 ### Contribute

-Contributions are welcomed via pull-requests.
-The best place to discover new data sets is the [Gardian](https://gardian.bigdata.cgiar.org/) website.
-See these [preliminary guidelines](https://github.com/reagro/carob/wiki/Guidelines).
+Carob is the *Extract, transform, and load* (ETL) framework supported by [CGIAR](https://www.cgiar.org/initiative/excellence-in-agronomy/), but contributons are welcome from anyone.
+Contributions can be made via pull-requests.See these [preliminary guidelines](https://github.com/reagro/carob/wiki/Guidelines).
+A good place to discover new data sets is the [Gardian](https://gardian.bigdata.cgiar.org/) website.